 I think it’s important to make a house your own by adding things you love, and not necessarily what the trend says you need to do.

-If you purchase decor, accent and architectural pieces at really great prices, then you can spend your budget on anchor pieces, fixtures and furniture.
+If you purchase decor, accent and architectural pieces at really great prices, then you can spend your budget on anchor pieces, fixtures, furniture and appliances.

 Think outside of the box when looking for things to decorate your home.
 For example, this vintage artillery basket holds umbrellas by my front door.